TikTok

-TikTok, known in mainland China and Hong Kong as Douyin (抖音 (Dǒuyīn, Shaking Sound)), is a social media and short-form online video platform owned by Chinese Internet company ByteDance.
+TikTok (Note: Version operated in mainland China, Macau, and Hong Kong is called Douyin.
+See #Douyin.) is a Chinese social networking service and short-form online video platform.
 It hosts user-submitted videos, which range in duration from three seconds to 60 minutes.
 It can be accessed through a mobile app or through its website.

 Since its launch, TikTok has become one of the world's most popular social media platforms, using recommendation algorithms to connect content creators and influencers with new audiences.
 In April 2020, TikTok surpassed two billion mobile downloads worldwide.
-Cloudflare ranked TikTok the most popular website of 2021, surpassing Google.
 The popularity of TikTok has allowed viral trends in food, fashion, and music to take off and increase the platform's cultural impact worldwide.

-TikTok has come under scrutiny due to data privacy violations, mental health concerns, misinformation, offensive content, and its role during the Gaza war.
+TikTok has come under scrutiny due to data privacy violations, mental health concerns, misinformation, offensive content, addictive algorithm, its role during the Gaza war, and, following its 2026 divestiture in the U.S., alleged censorship of criticism of Donald Trump and discussions of Jeffrey Epstein.
 While TikTok remains accessible to users in most countries, a minority of countries (including India and Afghanistan) have implemented full or partial bans.
 Many other countries limit TikTok's use on government-issued devices for security or privacy reasons.

 Corporate structure

 TikTok Ltd was incorporated in the Cayman Islands in the Caribbean and is based in both Singapore and Los Angeles.
-It owns four entities which are based respectively in the United States, Australia (which also runs the New Zealand business), United Kingdom (also owns subsidiaries in the European Union), and Singapore (owns operations in Southeast Asia and India).
+It owns entities which are based respectively in Australia (which also runs the New Zealand business), United Kingdom (also owns subsidiaries in the European Union), and Singapore (owns operations in Southeast Asia and India).

+A spin-off company, TikTok USDS Joint Venture LLC was formed on 22 January 2026 to handle TikTok and other ByteDance properties in the United States.
+Oracle Corporation, MGX Fund Management Limited, Silver Lake each hold a 15% stake, ByteDance holds a 19.9% stake, and the remaining 35.1% is shared between Dell Technologies founder Michael Dell and Vastmere Strategic Investments.

 Its parent company, Beijing-based ByteDance, is owned by founders and Chinese investors, other global investors, and employees.
 One of ByteDance's main domestic subsidiaries is owned by Chinese state funds and entities through a 1% golden share.
 Employees have reported that multiple overlaps exist between TikTok and ByteDance in terms of personnel management and product development.
 TikTok says that since 2020, its US-based CEO is responsible for making important decisions, and has downplayed its China connection.

 History

 Douyin

-Douyin was launched on September 20, 2016, by ByteDance, originally under the name A.me, before changing its name to Douyin (抖音) in December 2016.
-Douyin was developed in 200 days and within a year had 100 million users, with more than one billion videos viewed every day.
+Douyin (抖音 (Dǒuyīn, Shaking Sound)) was launched on 20 September 2016, by ByteDance, originally under the name A.me, before changing its name to Douyin in December 2016.
+Douyin was developed in nearly 7 months and within a year had 100 million users, with more than one billion videos viewed every day.

 While TikTok and Douyin share a similar user interface, the platforms operate separately.
 Douyin includes an in-video search feature that can search by people's faces for more videos of them, along with other features such as buying, booking hotels, and making geo-tagged reviews.